biril/backbone-faux-server/README.md

     var fauxServer = require("./backbone.faux.server.js");
     console.log("working with version " + fauxServer.getVersion());
     ```

+    (remember to `amd install` dependencies beforehand - see package.json)

 * Or list as a dependency when working *with an AMD loader* (e.g. require.js)